abinashpun/abinashpun.github.io/_datascience/2023-05-05-algorithms.md

   - While doing this it tracks the children nodes of the nodes on the current level.
   - When finished examining a level it moves to the left most node on the next level.
   - The bottom-right most node is evaluated last (the node that is deepest and is farthest right of it's level).
+- Level order traversal: Start from the root, scan all nodes in a level, then move to the next level, and iterate this process.
+- Implementation: Queue (children should wait until all of their parent and its sibling(s) is popped out, see the code below)

 ### What you need to know
 - Optimal for searching a tree that is wider than it is deep.